ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A single workspace can contain as many packages as you want, each in their own folder.
+You can also have a combination of CMake and Python packages in one workspace.
 You cannot have nested packages.

 Best practice is to have a ``src`` folder within your workspace, and to create your packages in there.